victronenergy/venus-html5-app/README.md

 Running the command will trigger the following actions:

 1. Add the terms of the main language file (default: en)
-1. Add new languges to the POEditor project if they are available locally but missing in POEditor
+1. Add new languages to the POEditor project if they are available locally but missing in POEditor
 1. Add the local translations for all the languages
 1. Mark translations as fuzzy if there are changes in the translation of the main language